ow3org/cardano-stake-pool-aws/README.md

 - Installs latest `cardano-node` v1.30.1
 - Secure by default
 - Most simple AWS setup with 1 Core & 2 Relay nodes
-- Highly-available & fault-tolerant cloud (easily portable to other infrastructure)
 - Automatic alarms & notifications for CPU, RAM and storage alerts
 - Useful management tools & beautiful graphs

-Thanks to Guild Operators who have created some great tooling for Stake Pool Operators (SPO)!
+Thanks to the Guild Operators who have created some great tooling for Stake Pool Operators (SPO).

-_Our managed pools offer a "High Pledge" and great rewards.
-Feel free to join!
+_Our managed pools offer not only a "High Pledge" but also provide a lot of utility & rewards for simply being a member.
+Feel free to reach out!
 We would love to get to know you._

 ## Prerequisite